Chiang Saen - Things to Do in Chiang Saen in February

 February Events & Festivals

-Late January to early February (dates follow lunar calendar)
+Late January or early February (follows lunar calendar)

 Chiang Saen Chinese New Year Fair